sumchuenli/sumchuenli.github.io/_pages/about.md

 <table style="width:100%">
   <tr>
-    <td>My goal is to build a home filled with my favourite things and people.
-The purpose is to experience a joy that rests, to celebrate life as it is.</td>
+    <td>My goal is to build a home filled with my favourite things and cultivate an attitude of gratitude.
+The meaning behind it is to experience a joy that rests, to celebrate life as it is.
+To appreciate what is in the moment.</td>
     <td><ul>
     <li>Sleep.
 Follow a regular sleep schedule that allows for 8 hours rest.</li>
     <li>Location.
 Have my own room, possibly moving to dorms next year!</li>